CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 ### Implicit Subdivision

-Implicit tiling only requires defining the bounding volume, geometric error, and refine stategy at the root tile.
+Implicit tiling only requires defining the tiling scheme, bounding volume, geometric error, and refine strategy at the root tile.
 These properties can be computed for any other tile based on the following rules:

 | Property | Subdivision Rule |
 | --- | --- |